 Home > About the Mission > Ambassador’s Greetings

-Welcome to the website of the Korean Mission to the United Nations.
+Welcome to the website of the Permanent Mission of the Republic of Korea to the United Nations.

 The Republic of Korea has had a very special relationship with the United Nations from its establishment.
 The UN first recognized the Republic of Korea as the sole legitimate government in the Korean Peninsula through General Assembly resolution 195 in 1948.
 Then, in 1950, the UN Security Council adopted a resolution that deployed UN Forces to our land after the outbreak of the Korean War.
 In the wake of the devastation of war, the UN offered us key support to overcome the numerous reconstruction and developmental challenges.
 Indeed, the UN has played a significant role in shaping once a war-devastated country into one where democracy has taken root, economy is thriving, and human rights are protected.